Job Title: Buyer

 Minimum Qualifications (Education/Experience)

-A Bachelor’s degree in business administration, public administration, or closely related field plus three (3) years of progressively responsible experience in procurement and contracting for a public (government) agency or large corporation that has a formalized procurement process whereby procurement actions and contract award recommendations must be justified and documented in writing with increasingly responsible buying and contract administration experience; or an equivalent combination of education and experience.
+A Bachelor’s degree in business administration, public administration, or closely related field experience in procurement and/or contracting for a public (government) agency or large corporation that has a formalized procurement process whereby procurement actions and contract award recommendations must be justified and documented in writing; or an equivalent combination of education and experience.

 How to Apply: